 Visit the Texas Historical Commission site to learn about their projects, including the Texas Historic Cemetery Designation program.

 The genealogy page of the National Archives provides comprehensive information about the research facilities, policy issues, publications, genealogical workshops, and so much more.

 Although census records remain confidential for 72 years, limited information may be obtained from more recent counts.
 Visit the Bureau of the Census for details about the Age Search Service.

-The Texas Ranger Hall of Fame and Museum has been designated as the official state repository for the Texas Rangers.
+The Texas Ranger Hall of Fame and Museum was designated as the “Official State Repository of Texas Ranger Memorabilia” by House Concurrent Resolution 55 of the 75th Texas Legislature (May 1, 1997).

 Ancestry.com Texas allows free access to TSLAC records that have been digitized by Ancestry and is made available to Texas residents.
 Note: This access requires the creation of a free Ancestry.com Texas account.

 Fold3 Library Edition by Ancestry provides convenient access to US military records, including the stories, photos and documents of the men and women who served.
 TSLAC’s Austin and Liberty locations provide on-site access to this resource.

 Search for your ancestors at FamilySearch , sponsored by the Church of Jesus Christ of Latter-day Saints for free access to numerous historical record collections from around the world.
 As a FamilySearch affiliate library, TSLAC’s Austin and Liberty locations provide on-site access to additional FamilySearch databases.